 Android app permissions explained and how to use them

-Since the release of Android 6.0 Marshmallow, the Android OS has offered users control over app permissions, dictating what apps can and cannot access.
+Since the release of Android 6.0 Marshmallow, the Android operating system has offered us full control over app permissions, dictating what apps can and cannot see on our personal devices.
 As our phones become more entrenched in the sensitive aspects of our personal lives, from family photos to financial data, careful control of these permissions has become increasingly important.
-With Android 12, Google placed an emphasis on privacy once again, granting users more control over their digital lives.
+And in more recent versions of Android, Google placed an emphasis on privacy once again, granting us even more control over our digital lives.